Skip to content

 Above: Throughout 2003, the automotive press and the show circuit were abuzz with excitement over the forthcoming, retro-styled 2005 Ford Mustang.

-during the first decade of the 21st century.
+during the rst decade in the 21st century.

 Below: At this point in time, the Mustang’s last true competition was the Chevy Camaro and Pontiac Firebird before their demise in 2002.
 Some of the last muscle offerings from other brands were the 1974 Dodge Challenger (with the last Hemi engine built in 1971) and the 1987 Buick GNX (along with the 1984–1987 Buick Grand National and the 1985–1987 Oldsmobile Cutlass 4-4-2, which were all powered by a turbocharged V6).